 What is Kotlin good for? (+ a few examples)

-Companies and indie developers use Kotlin to develop Android apps.
+Companies and indie developers use Kotlin to develop Android applications.
 Almost every app in the Google Play Market has Kotlin as a base.
 Kotlin serves as a base of writing microservices.
 So Kotlin is better for Android when it comes to modern mobile app development.
-In this case, it is combined with Spring Boot, Quarkus, Micronaut.
+In this case, it is combined with Spring Boot, Quarkus, and Micronaut.

 The Bottom Line